He’s in College, Now What?

 If your student wears glasses or contacts, be sure he has a copy of the current prescription with him at school.

 Prepare a health kit for your child and include the following items:

 Cough Syrup or lozenges

-Student Health Services are available through Mercy Medical Center – North Iowa.
+Student Health Services are available through Mercy Family Medical Residency of North Iowa and the Community Health Center.
 Students have access to a physician for consultation on any medical issue through the Student Health Clinic voucher (no cost to the student).
 Other services such as laboratory testing, radiology services, and other consultation services will be scheduled at a separate visit and billed to the student/and or insurance.